Skip to main content

 For the implementation of the activities provided for in the agreement, in particular student mobility, the coordinating teacher of the agreement must first ensure that the agreement is valid.

-In order to assess the effectiveness of the University of Florence’s international collaborations, monitoring of the activities carried out within the framework of international collaboration agreements was initiated in the Departments.
+In order to evaluate the effectiveness of the University's international collaborations, Departments monitored the activities carried out during 2025 as part of the of the international collaboration agreements.

-Monitoring makes it possible to know the type and extent of activities carried out and to provide useful information for the activities of the University’s governing bodies.
+Annual monitoring allows to know the type and extent of the activities carried out and provide useful information for the activities of the University's Governing Bodies.